 Harry Potter’s Hogwarts Express Train

-The Hogwarts Express train makes its first appearance in Harry Potter and the Philosopher’s Stone and goes on to appear in all the films.
-The train forms a central part of the story; as it’s the transport to Hogwarts, and where Harry meets many characters, including Hermione Granger and Ron Weasley.
+The Hogwarts Express train makes its first appearance in Harry Potter and the Philosopher’s Stone and appears in all the films.
+The train forms a central part of the story, as it’s the transport to Hogwarts, where Harry meets many characters, including Hermione Granger and Ron Weasley.

 To experience the enchanting Hogwarts Express experience, you must travel on the Harry Potter train in Scotland.
-Not only will you follow in the footsteps – or rather train tracks – of Harry and friends on their journey to Hogwarts but you’ll also see some of the movie’s locations.
+Not only will you follow in the footsteps – or rather train tracks – of Harry and his friends on their journey to Hogwarts, but you’ll also see some of the movie’s locations.

-On the train itself, you can eat chocolate frogs and sit in Harry Potter style compartments.
-And for all passengers – Harry Potter fans or not – it’s a once in a lifetime opportunity to revel in a classic British steam train trip from yesteryear.
+You can eat chocolate frogs and sit in Harry Potter-style compartments on the train itself.
+And for all passengers – Harry Potter fans or not – it’s a once-in-a-lifetime opportunity to revel in a classic British steam train trip from yesteryear.

 Memorable scenes featuring the Hogwarts Express

 One of the most famous scenes from the series – in Harry Potter and the Chamber of Secrets – features Harry and Ron Weasley in the flying Ford Anglia crossing the bridge to Hogwarts.
-On realising the Hogwarts Express is right behind them, Ron swerves off the bridge, and Harry tumbles out of the car.
-Then Ron skilfully navigates the flying Ford Anglia between the arches of the bridge, before saving Harry.
+Realising the Hogwarts Express is right behind them, Ron swerves off the bridge, and Harry tumbles out of the car.
+Then Ron skilfully navigates the flying Ford Anglia between the bridge’s arches before saving Harry.

 The bridge from that scene is one of Scotland’s most famous landmarks, the Glenfinnan Viaduct, which you will go over along the way.
 As well as the bridge to Hogwarts, you’ll also see the loch used to film Hogwarts Great Lake and the island containing Dumbledore’s Grave.

-We think the best Hogwarts Express experience is to ride the train in Scotland, but of course, at the Train Hacker, we would say that.
-The actual steam locomotive and carriages used for filming, however, can be seen just outside London at Warner Bros: Making of Harry Potter.
+We think the best Hogwarts Express experience is riding the train in Scotland, but we would say that at the Train Hacker.
+However, you can see the steam locomotive and carriages used for filming outside London at Warner Bros: Making of Harry Potter.

-For the experience of a lifetime, Potter fans, here’s how you can relive your Hogwarts Express fantasy and ride Harry Potter’s train.
+For the experience of a lifetime, Potter fans, here’s how to relive your Hogwarts Express fantasy and ride Harry Potter’s train.

 How to Ride Harry Potter’s Hogwarts Express Train in Scotland and What to Expect

-In Muggle world, the Hogwarts Express is a steam train known as The Jacobite which runs on the West Highland Line between Fort William and Mallaig in Scotland.
+In the Muggle world, the Hogwarts Express is a steam train known as The Jacobite, which runs on the West Highland Line between Fort William and Mallaig in Scotland.

 Travelling along the West Highland Line is a breathtaking experience with stunning scenery of kaleidoscopic-coloured moors, snow-capped mountains, shimmering lochs and rugged coast.
-Taking the Jacobite steam train along the ‘iron road to the isles’ conjures a unique kind of magic for both Harry Potter fans and railway enthusiasts.
+Taking the Jacobite steam train along the ‘iron road to the Isles’ conjures a unique kind of magic for Harry Potter fans and railway enthusiasts.

-Described as the ‘greatest railway journey in the world’ the 84 miles (135 km) round trips outward bound leg starts at Fort William, near Britain’s highest mountain, Ben Nevis.
+Described as the ‘greatest railway journey in the world’, the 84 miles (135 km) round trip outward bound leg starts at Fort William, near Britain’s highest mountain, Ben Nevis.

 Around 40 minutes into the journey, the train slows down – and may pause – as it crosses the Glenfinnan Viaduct.
-While you’re looking around for Harry and Ron in the flying Ford Anglia to appear, you cannot miss the spectacular view to your left of Loch Shiel and surrounding mountains.
+While looking around for Harry and Ron in the flying Ford Anglia to appear, you cannot miss the spectacular view of Loch Shiel and the surrounding mountains to your left.

-After the viaduct, the train makes a short stop at Glenfinnan before continuing its journey.
+After the viaduct, the train stops at Glenfinnan before continuing its journey.
 Around 3 miles (5 km) after the station, on the right-hand side, you’ll start to run alongside Loch Eilt.

-Towards the end of Loch Eilt – again around 3 miles (5 km) later – you’ll be on the part of track used for filming the Hogwarts Express in the movies, and also near the island of Dumbledore’s grave.
+Towards the end of Loch Eilt – around 3 miles (5 km) later – you’ll be on the part of the track used for filming the Hogwarts Express in the movies and near the island of Dumbledore’s grave.

 The Jacobite continues through stunning Highlands countryside and coastal scenery before finishing at the busy fishing port of Mallaig.
 Most passengers will spend a short time here before returning to Fort William; however, for others, Mallaig is the jumping-off point for ferries to the Isle of Skye.